Pride (comics): The Hayes family

 Gene and Alice Hayes ("the Outcasts") are Molly Hayes' parents.
 The two are telepathic mutants who posed as doctors.
 Gene first appears as a very awkward man, unwilling to talk about his daughter's puberty.
 Alice is described a strong and caring mother, but still able to offer up her own daughter as a ransom to capture the five other runaways.
 When the Gibborim had called the Hayes for the first meeting, Gene and Alice had been getting harassed by the neighbors, who had thrown rocks at them for being mutants.
 Just before a furious Gene was about to protect a whimpering Alice, the two had been called forth by the Gibborim.
-This led to the Hayeses' strong hatred towards humans, a reason they were willing to conspire with the Deans to kill the human members of the Pride and ensure the six tickets in paradise for themselves, Molly, and the three Deans.
-It was revealed early on that the Hayes had no idea Molly was a mutant herself, Molly having tested negative for the mutant gene, but when Molly's supposed puberty was actually her mutant genes kicking in, the Hayes were shocked.
-The two are telepaths, capable of memory removal and sedation, but this has been reversed on at least one occasion—when they had wiped Cloak's memory of ever encountering the Runaways, Cloak and Dagger traveled back to New York, where after receiving a blow to the head, Cloak remembered.
+This led to the Hayeses' strong hatred towards humans, a reason they were willing to conspire with the Deans to kill the human members of the Pride and ensure the six tickets in paradise for themselves, Molly, and the Deans.
+It was revealed early on that the Hayes had no idea Molly was a mutant herself, Molly having tested negative for the mutant gene, but when Molly manifested mutant abilities, the Hayes were shocked.

-Molly had difficulty in believing her parents were villains for two main reasons: because of her age, and her strong empowering belief her parents were actually innocent people.
-After Molly had escaped a villain named "the Provost", Molly rescued several other runaway children who had thought their parents villains and offered them a place on the team.
-When they rejected and said they would go to their families, Molly later had a dream of her parents, reminding her they would still be going to Disneyland, and Molly admitting to her dream-mother that her whole experience as a runaway was a horrible nightmare.
-The dream-Alice comforts Molly by telling her it was nothing but a dream, and not to worry, because she's home.